ReneOlsthoorn/Ground/README.md

 also a sdl3 template which doesn't have a console and is useful when starting `SDL3` applications.
 The latest added template is the `raylib` template which you can use to execute GPU code.
 Ofcourse you can create your own template.

-The `hello-world.g` is 43 bytes, the generated `hello-world.exe` is 4k.
+The `hello-world.g` is 43 bytes, the generated `hello-world.exe` is 4k on Windows.
 Ground .EXE files will be small because most external code is loaded at load-time.
 The usage of the known system DLLs, like `ucrtbase` or `msvcrt`, is promoted.
 No Visual C++ redistributable installations are needed.
 Several game examples are included with Ground, like racer.g: